-This weekend, the United States goverment has gone into a partial shutdown, and for many reasons, people are concerned.
+This weekend, the United States government has gone into a partial shutdown, and for many reasons, people are concerned.
 One of the reasons for concern is whether or not this shutdown will effect Social Security and Social Security disability payments.
 There are two ways to look at this situation: 1) for those already receiving payments; and, 2) for those who are applying or who have applied and awaiting a decision.

 1) Your payments should continue.